← Back to Blog

 Every Dean knows that course learning outcomes (CLOs) and program learning outcomes (PLOs) look neat on paper, until accreditors ask to see proof of alignment.
 That’s when the gap between curriculum design theory and institutional evidence becomes most visible.

 In 2025, Deans and Academic Heads need more.
-Bloom’s must shift from a classroom framework to a strategic lens for curriculum planning, with systems that turn learning outcomes into measurable, audit-ready evidence.
+Bloom’s must shift from a classroom framework to a data and AI-supported strategic lens for curriculum planning, with systems that turn learning outcomes into measurable, audit-ready evidence.

 • Bloom’s isn’t theory anymore - it’s the benchmark accreditors expect to see in action.